anhelus/pcs/docs/material/01_python/01_intro/02_operators/02_operators.en.md

 ### Summary

-We end this section with a brief summary of the different types of arithmetic operator, and their effects on numerical variables.
+Let's conclude this section with a concise summary of the different arithmetic operators and their effects on numerical variables.

 | Operator | Description | Example | Result |
 | --------- | ----------- | ------- | --------- |